lrsrhn/odc/README.md

-x Be able to set depth for the xml builder v unify wording for exppression builder with addelements addxpath stuff v ExpressionBuilder overhaul: Better support for relative and readRaw text (builder style like tree dsl) Go through and note stuff that needs refactoring
+x Be able to set depth for the xml builder v unify wording for exppression builder with addelements addxpath stuff v ExpressionBuilder overhaul: Better support for relative and readRaw text (builder style like tree dsl) v Go through and note stuff that needs refactoring

 DOM and VTD implementations should implicitly return the DOM inside the ObjectStore.
 The DOM should be reused.